All Episodes

 You know, what obstacles they overcame.

-They were boy born a girl, became a boy without drugs, had a hard life, but came in an Olympic athlete.
+They were born a girl, became a boy without drugs, had a hard life, but came in an Olympic athlete.

-You know, the uh the the what do you call it?
+You know, what do you call it?

 The human interest.